nebolax/hack-peanut-eco/README.md

 ECO token is inflationary.
 Let's call ECO's inflation multiplier as `mult`.
 So, ECO transfers work as follows:

-1. User calls ECO.transfer(recipient, amount)
+1. User calls `ECO.transfer(recipient, amount)`
 2. ECO contract under the hood transfers `amount * mult`.

 `mult` is something that slowely increases over time.
 At the time of writing it is `~1.025` on Optimism (i.e. the inflation is 2.5%).

 So let's say a user calls Peanut's makeDeposit function with `X` being the amount of ECO tokens that they wish to deposit.
 The amount transferred under the hood is `X * mult1` (let's call current multiplier value `mult1`).

-Now, let's say that an inflation event has occured and mult is now `1.035` (i.e. the inflation is 3.5%).
+Now, let's say that an inflation event has occured and mult is now `mult2 = 1.035` (i.e. the inflation is 3.5%).
 The user withdraws their deposit.
-The Peanut contract calls ECO.transfer(`X`).
+The Peanut contract calls `ECO.transfer(X)`.
 Everything seems smooth, but!
 Under the hood ECO contract transfers `X * mult2` ECO tokens from Peanut to the user.

-Since mult2 is greater than mult1, the user recevies `X * (mult2 - mult1)` more ECO tokens that hey initially deposited.
+Since `mult2` is greater than `mult1`, the user recevies `X * (mult2 - mult1)` more ECO tokens that hey initially deposited.
 And this extra is taken from the general Peanut ECO balance, i.e. from other Peanut deposits.

-So, if during ECO's inflation increase event, sombody:
+So, if during ECO's inflation increase event, somebody:

-1. Deposits ECO tokens to Peanut via `contractType = 1` (i.e. pure ERC20 token deposit)
+1. Deposits ECO tokens to Peanut via `contractType = 1` (i.e. a pure ERC20 token deposit)
 2. Waits until the inflation multiplier is increased
 3. Withdraws the deposited tokens